-672. The City agrees to reimburse the cost of the California Notary Public Examination to an employee who volunteers, and is then instructed by his or her Department Head, to take the California Notary Public Examination so that he or she can routinely provide notary services as part of his or her regular job assignment.
+680. The City agrees to reimburse the cost of the California Notary Public Examination to an employee who volunteers, and is then instructed by the employee's Appointing Officer or designee, to take the California Notary Public Examination so that the employee can routinely provide notary services as part of the employee's regular job assignment.